 It’s easier to deal with your annoying cousin, Dudley, after you’ve defeated Voldemort.
 This, in turn, leads to...

 17. Freedom to Live

 In many ways the Hero's Journey is about death and rebirth.
 The story may manifest as the death of an aspect of character, and the birth of some new way of life.
 But the metaphor behind any story is one about mortality.

-Hero's living through the hero's journey are models for us.
+Change is constant.
+Hero's living through the Hero's Journey are models for us.
 Models that we can travers the constant change of existence, face our mortality, and continue.
 In a religious sense, and religions are all part of the monomyth, this is about the eternal spirit.

 Look no farther than the prayer of St. Francis to understand this final step in the Hero's quest.
 "It is in dying that we are born to eternal life."

 Hero’s Journey Examples

 Because Campbell discovered the Hero's Journey.
 He didn't make it up.
 Neither did those older myths.
 He realized as an anthropologist, that every culture all around the globe had the same story beats in all their myths.

 Sure, some myths, and some movies, use 10 of the 17, or even just 5.
 But throughout human history, around the world, these story beats keep showing up.
 In cultures that had nothing to do with one another.

 The Hero's Journey is a concept innate to being human.

 And if remembering these 17 steps may seem a little daunting, fear not.
 Make sure to check out Dan Harmon's abridged 8-step variation of the Hero's Journey monomyth.
 Same structure, just made more digestible.

-Practically speaking, the hero’s journey is an excellent tool for structuring an outline in a clear and familiar way.
+Practically speaking, the Hero’s Journey is an excellent tool for structuring an outline in a clear and familiar way.
 It has the power to make your script much more powerful and emotionally resonant.

 It’s circular, allowing for repeat adventures (which works well if you're learning how to write a TV pilot) and each aspect drives the hero to the next.
 From the Goddess, the Hero finds temptation.
 From reconciling with the father, the Hero is now prepared for the final boon.

 By putting in the 17 steps of the Hero’s Journey before building the outline, you can ensure that the writing process will flow smoothly and efficiently.
-Let us know in the comments how the monomyth has helped you craft a tight story that escalates with every beat to an exciting climax.
+Let us know in the comments how the monomyth has helped you craft a story that escalates with every beat to an exciting climax.